 A live-in carer can provide for all your loved one’s needs, including personal care, household chores, shopping, preparing food and healthcare.
 Additionally, they can take your loved one to activities, trips out and appointments.
 Live-in carers also provide companionship, so your loved one doesn’t feel lonely.
 They may also be happy to help take care of pets or tend the garden.

-All of our carers are trained in dementia and Alzheimer’s care by our specialist trainer Trevor Mumby.
+All of our live-in carer givers are trained in dementia and Alzheimer’s care by our specialist trainer Trevor Mumby.
 Our care staff are taught how to reassure and comfort clients with these conditions.
 They will make them feel safe and secure when everything else may seem unfamiliar.
 Finally, they will be patient and understanding with your loved one and have strategies to cope with any challenging behaviour that may result from these conditions.

 Live-in carers are trained in medical emergencies so you can relax knowing your family member is always safe and looked after.